UndefinedCreations/docs/stellar/getting-started/context-tree.md

 The second part is a `HashMap` called `arguments` with the key being the argument name, and the value being its return value.
 You usually don't interact with this property directly, instead using one of the methods provided.
 For example, you can use `getArgument<Return Value Class>(index or name)` or `get(index or name)`/`context[index or namee]` to get an argument.

-The third and last property is `input`, which returns the entire command input without the `/`.
+The last property is `input`, which returns the entire command input without the `/`.

 ## Command Tree